-We examine our hypothesis with classification accuracy among characters based on the results of survey questions \textbf{S2} and \textbf{S3}.
-The classification accuracy was reported as $76.7\%$, higher than the threshold set on mentioned hypothesis 2 ($67\%$).
+\paragraph{Character Persona} We measured the classification accuracy among characters based on user responses to survey questions \textbf{S5} and \textbf{S6} to examine how accurately users can identify each persona.
+We have observed that the participants could successfully identify the correct movie character with an average accuracy of $76.7\%$, $4.6$ times higher than random guess ($16.7\%$).
 The confusion matrix for classification is shown in Figure~\ref{fig:confusion}, where we have adjusted the user's fitting score obtained from the survey question \textbf{S6}.
-The confusion matrix $T_{ij}$ is defined as $T_{ij} = \frac{\sum_{k} \big( s_f(k)\cdot\mathds{1}(c_k = c_i) \cdot\mathds{1}(g_k = c_j) \big)}{\sum_{k} \big( s_f(k) \cdot\mathds{1}(g_k = c_j) \big)}$, where $k$ is an index of a participants, $s_f(k)$ as a fitting score observed from \textbf{S3}, $c_k$ as a chosen character from \textbf{S2}, and $g_k$ as a persona shown to the participant $k$.
-We observed that the users could successfully identify the \textit{Cowardly Lion from The Wizard of OZ, Minions,} and \textit{Scrooge} characters.
-However, participants appeared to misclassify the character of \textit{Spock}, especially between \textit{Spock} ($0.44$) and \textit{Scrooge} ($0.39$).
-Two participants who interacted with persona \textit{Spock} mentioned that the robot's firm and blunt behavior with a neutral face leads users to feel that the robot is \textit{``grumpy"}, making it easily confused with \textit{Scrooge}.
-Table \ref{tab:keywords} describes the top-3 mentioned keywords for each character from survey question \textbf{S4}.
-These mentioned keywords from \textbf{S1} serve as an indicator that users accurately perceive the unique characteristics of persona-driven robots, which also supports our hypothesis.
+The confusion matrix $T_{ij}$ is defined as

+where $k$ is an index of a participants, $s_f(k)$ as a fitting score observed from \textbf{S6}, $c_k$ as a chosen character from \textbf{S5}, and $g_k$ as a persona shown to the participant $k$.
+We observe that users could successfully identify the \textit{Cowardly Lion from The Wizard of OZ, Minions,} and \textit{Scrooge} characters with great accuracy.
+However, participants appeared to misclassify the character of \textit{Spock} with \textit{Scrooge} ($0.39$).
+Two participants who interacted with the \textit{Spock} persona mentioned that the robot's firm and blunt behavior with a neutral face leads users to feel that the robot is \textit{``grumpy"}, making it easily confused with \textit{Scrooge}.